 Want to Spike It?

 While this drink is designed to be non-alcoholic, there is no reason you can't spike it as you see fit.
+The top choice has to be a Blanco tequila because the drink already has that margarita-like feel.

 If rum is your summer liquor of choice, it works very well in the Green Lemonade, too.
 Stick with white or aged rums to retain the drink's smoothness.
 Spiced rum is too much of a contrast, though coconut or mango rum could be quite fun.